The third of Hanford’s three original nuclear reactors is the F Reactor. F is the reactor located closest to present day Richland.

 F Reactor became operational in February of 1945 and ran for more than twenty years until it was shut down in June of 1965.
 Originally, the F Reactor used about 35,000 gallons of water per minute to cool the reactor during operations.
 However, as the facility expanded and became more efficient, F needed almost 70,000 gallons of water per minute to keep the heat generated by the nuclear chain reaction under control.

-The F Reactor was cocooned in 2003, making it the third Hanford reactor to have its core encased in a concrete shell.
-In 2008, radiation technicians entered F for the first time to examine the cocoon and confirm that no radiation was leaking out of the cocoon and that nothing was getting inside the cocoon either.
-With the exception of seeing evidence of some mice and insects, the cocoon appeared to be in perfect condition.
-The next scheduled entry into the F Reactor is planned for 2015.
+The F Reactor was cocooned in 2003.
+In 2008, radiation technicians entered F for the first time to examine the reactor building and confirm that no radiation was leaking from the reactor and ensure that nothing was getting inside the building.
+With the exception of seeing evidence of some mice and insects, the reactor building appeared to be in perfect condition.